Assumption University (Windsor, Ontario): Stephen Jarislowsky Chair in Religion and Conflict

+Red Mass

+Like several Roman Catholic institutes of higher learning and organizations, Assumption University hosts an annual Red Mass at the beginning of the legal and academic year.
+The Red Mass is ecumenical and interfaith in nature welcoming individuals from all traditions and beliefs.
+In 2022, Assumption University along with the Red Mass Society of Windsor hosted the city's first Red Mass in nearly thirty years.
+At the Red Mass, Assumption University presents the St. Thomas More Gold Medal to a legal professional who has made outstanding contributions to the legal profession.
+Past recipients have included now Retired Chief Justice Bridget Mary McCormack of the Michigan Supreme Court, Chief Justice Michael Tulloch of the Ontario Court of Appeals, and Windsor lawyer, Greg Monforton.

 Fr.
 Joseph Quinn, CSB Seminar Series in Social Justice

 In 2019, the Fr.
 Joseph Quinn, CSB Seminar Series in Social Justice was relaunched.
 This series is named in honour of the late Fr.
-Joseph Quinn, CSB (1933-2019) who served as Interim President of Assumption University and dedicated his priestly ministry to social justice causes.
+Joseph Quinn, CSB (1933–2019) who served as Interim President of Assumption University and dedicated his priestly ministry to social justice causes.
 In the past, this event has historically brought students together to learn about a social justice issue, such as the Holocaust, human trafficking, and the Underground Railroad.
 In 2020, the topic was the environment with a theme of "the power of one."
-The event was formally relaunched on April 22, 2021 with environmentalist Simon Jackson of Spirit Bear: The Simon Jackson Story as the keynote speaker.
+The event was formally relaunched on April 22, 2021, with environmentalist Simon Jackson of Spirit Bear: The Simon Jackson Story as the keynote speaker.
 The event attracted over 1,600 students and teachers from across Windsor and Essex County.
 The 2021 event marked a record-level number of students for the series.
 In 2022, the series continued with a topic on homelessness in Windsor-Essex and beyond.
 The session included individuals working to alleviate homelessness in various ways.
-The 2023 series will take place on April 20, 2023 and focus on the Underground Railroad.
-The series will be hosted at the historic Sandwich First Baptist Church in Windsor.
+The 2023 series took place on April 20, 2023, and focused on the Underground Railroad.
+The series was hosted at the historic Sandwich First Baptist Church in Windsor.
+The 2024 series took place at Walkerville Collegiate Institute with students joining from several area schools.
+The year's topic was on Food security, which included a panel of diverse speakers.

-Canadian-Catholic Bioethics Institute at Assumption University

-The Canadian-Catholic Bioethics Institute at Assumption University (CCBI-A) provides guidance on bioethical questions as they relate to the teachings of the Roman Catholic faith.
-The institute publishes two newsletters and consults with members of the community who have a specific question on bioethical matters.
-The institute is currently under the directorship of Fr.
-Leo Walsh, CSB.

 Fr.
 Eugene Carlisle LeBel, CSB Award

 The LeBel Award is considered one of Assumption University's most prestigious awards.
 The award is named in honour of Fr.
-Eugene Carlisle LeBel, CSB (1899-1986) who served as the last president of Assumption College, first president of Assumption University in 1952, and the first president of the new University of Windsor in 1963.
+Eugene Carlisle LeBel, CSB (1899–1986) who served as the last president of Assumption College, first president of Assumption University in 1952, and the first president of the new University of Windsor in 1963.
 The award is conferred on individuals who have rendered outstanding service to Assumption University.
 The selection of recipients is at the sole discretion of the principal.
 The award is not necessarily awarded annually.
 The last recipient of the LeBel Award was Dr. Carl Cohen, Q.C. in 2022 on the occasion of Assumption University's 165th anniversary.
+In 2024, Dr. Dan Andreae received the LeBel Award in honour of his years of dedication to Assumption University.